 On 18 August 2021, the Secretariat announced that COP 15 will take place in two parts.
 The first part will take place in a virtual format, from 11-15 October 2021.
 The second part of COP 15 will be a face-to-face meeting in Kunming, China, from 25 April-8 May 2022.

 The UN Biodiversity Conference was originally scheduled to take place from 15-28 October 2020, in Kunming, China, but was postponed on 23 March 2020 in light of the COVID-19 pandemic.
 On 15 July 2020, the CBD announced the meeting would take place from 17-30 May 2021.
 On 18 March 2021 the CBD Secretariat updated parties that the meetings would take place from 11-24 October 2021, in Kunming, Yunnan Province, China.

-The 15th meeting of the Conference of the Parties (COP 15) to the Convention on Biological Diversity (CBD), the tenth Meeting of the Parties to the Cartagena Protocol on Biosafety (Cartagena Protocol COP/MOP 10) and the fourth Meeting of the Parties to the Nagoya Protocol on Access and Benefit-sharing (Nagoya Protocol COP/MOP 4) are expected to address a series of issues related to implementation of the Convention and its Protocols.
+The Conference comprises the 15th meeting of the Conference of the Parties (COP 15) to the Convention on Biological Diversity (CBD), the tenth Meeting of the Parties to the Cartagena Protocol on Biosafety (Cartagena Protocol COP/MOP 10), and the fourth Meeting of the Parties to the Nagoya Protocol on Access and Benefit-sharing (Nagoya Protocol COP/MOP 4).

 To receive SDG event notices, news and analysis in your inbox, subscribe.